object

 -

-Due to the dual type/value nature of object
+Due to the dual type/value nature of objects their declarations have:

 - no type parameters (because the type is instantiated implcitly),